natemartinez/8bitpop/README.md

 A dedicated section that highlights the most recent, unique, and innovative indie games.
 This feature showcases hidden gems, experimental projects, and standout titles from small developers, offering in-depth reviews, developer interviews, and gameplay impressions to help gamers discover fresh experiences.

 ### Game Development Roadmaps:
-Comprehensive step-by-step guides designed to help aspiring game developers bring their ideas to life.
+Step-by-step guides designed to help aspiring game developers bring their ideas to life.
 Each roadmap is tailored to different game genres and development styles, covering essential topics such as coding, art, sound design, and marketing.

 ### API-Integrated Content:
 Real-time data fetching from gaming APIs, ensuring that users have access to up-to-date information about indie games.
 This includes game details, release dates, trailers, screenshots, and developer insights, all dynamically pulled from sources like IGDB and other relevant databases to keep the content fresh and engaging.